CNES/dambox/README.md

 DamBOX can be used to emulate beam hopping in satellite telecommunication system.

-The documentation can be found in the Documentation folder or at https://wiki.net4sat.org/doku.php?id=dambox:index
+The documentation can be found at https://wiki.net4sat.org/doku.php?id=dambox:index

 Specific vocabularies:
 ----------------------